Going to a Physical Therapist

 Physical therapy helps people who have been injured, or who have a physical disability such as cerebral palsy, so they can move their bodies better.

 Physical therapists (or PTs) are health care professionals who know a lot about how the body moves and how to improve movement.
 They treat people as young as little babies and as old as great-grandparents.

 Someone might go to one physical therapy session or many sessions over months or years.
 During the sessions, the PT teaches the person exercises and special stretches.
 This therapy can strengthen weak muscles and show the person new ways of getting around.

 A broken leg is a good example of why a kid might go to physical therapy.
-Before leaving the hospital, the physical > therapist will teach the kid how to walk with crutches and how to go up and down stairs.
-Therapists know the best way to > hold crutches and teach kids how much weight they can put on the broken leg. > > When first learning to walk with crutches, the physical therapist a kid might wear a safety belt so he or she doesn't > fall down or stumble while practicing.
-The PT also teaches the child's parents about using crutches safely on flat > surfaces and stairs.
-It's important for kids to wear good supportive shoes, like sneakers, when using crutches. > > Learning by Playing
+Before leaving the hospital, the physical therapist will teach the kid how to walk with crutches and how to go up and down stairs.
+Therapists know the best way to hold crutches and teach kids how much weight they can put on the broken leg.

+When a kid is first learning to walk with crutches, the PT might have them wear a safety belt so they don't fall down or stumble while practicing.
+The PT also teaches the child's parents about using crutches safely on flat surfaces and stairs.
+It's important for kids to wear good supportive shoes, like sneakers, when using crutches.

+Learning by Playing

 Kids learn by playing, so physical therapists often have toys for kids to use.
 You might find balls, benches, swings, slides, and sometimes even interactive video games in a pediatric therapy gym.
 Kids can have some fun during these therapy sessions, though it can be a lot of hard work to make muscles stronger and learn to do new things.

 Some kids might see a PT just one or two times, while other kids may be in therapy for many months.
 The sessions usually last 30 minutes to 1 hour, depending on the kid's age and the type of problems they're having.